Paul Angelis: Writer

 He wrote several BBC radio shows, a television food programme for TSW and a novel.

 Personal life

-Angelis was the oldest brother of actor Michael Angelis.
-Coincidentally, Michael Angelis took over from Ringo Starr as the UK narrator of Thomas the Tank Engine and Friends, who Paul Angelis voiced in the film Yellow Submarine.
+Angelis was the oldest brother of actor Michael Angelis, who took over from Ringo Starr as the UK narrator of Thomas the Tank Engine and Friends, whom Paul Angelis voiced in the film Yellow Submarine.

 Death

 Angelis died on 19 March 2009 in Lambeth, London, England, at the age of 66.